Learn how to build an iOS application that can present an mDoc via a proximity workflow

 -

-comment to create the logic to call thesendResponse
+comment with the following code to call thesendResponse

 The